 project manager connected and automated driving

-Synopsis: HEADSTART is a H2020 EU funded project that aims to define testing and validation procedures of Connected and Automated Driving functions including key technologies such as communications, cyber-security and positioning.
-The tests will be in both simulation and real-world fields to validate safety and security performance according to the key users’ needs.
-The expected impact of HEADSTART project is based on three main action pillars: • Testing and validation: Potentiation of development strategies bringing time and costs reduction; • Assessment: Creation of assessment protocols increasing vehicle safety awareness; • Certification: Support of regulations ensuring the safe introduction of CAD technologies to the market.
-During its initial months HEADSTART project has compiled worldwide state-of-the-art on scenario based validation and testing initiatives; analysed and summarised CAV testing needs of several stakeholders including OEMs and TierXs, type approval authorities and technical services, commercial testing initiatives, academia.
-HEADSTART has also created a harmonised methodology that includes Key Enabling Technologies in the process.
+Synopsis: HEADSTART is an H2020 EU-funded project that aims to define testing and validation procedures of connected and automated driving functions including key technologies such as communications, cybersecurity and positioning.
+The tests will be in the simulation and real-world fields to validate safety and security performance according to the key users’ needs.
+The expected impact of the HEADSTART project is based on three main action pillars: testing and validation – potentiation of development strategies bringing time and costs reduction; assessment – creation of assessment protocols increasing vehicle safety awareness; certification – support of regulations ensuring the safe introduction of CAD technologies to the market.

 ADAS department manager